flexigpt/vscode-extension/README.md

 ## Support

-If you have any questions or problems, please open an issue on GitHub at https://github.com/ppiapda/vscode-flexigpt/issues.
+If you have any questions or problems, please open an issue on GitHub at the [issues](https://github.com/ppiapda/vscode-flexigpt/issues) page.